The following professionals lent their expertise to this article:

 3. Apply for aid you won’t need to pay back

-Many students end up taking out loans to cover remaining portions of college tuition, but they should always exhaust funding sources that do not require repayment first.
+Many students end up taking out loans to cover remaining portions of college tuition, but they should always use funding sources that do not require repayment first.
 In addition to federal grants, many institutions provide scholarships, grants, fellowships, and assistantships to offset costs.
-Learners should also check with private foundations, nonprofits, and state governments that may offer awards based on merit, financial need, or subject area.
-Students who need funding beyond tuition and fees may also find scholarships that help cover things like books, technology, research travel, childcare, and/or housing.

 4. Look into government or employer-based programs